vishwakarma09/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 Note: the correct way to turn on/off normal tracing from script is by changing the tracing variable, e.g.,  $cs_trace = -1.

+### Tracing a server
+Sometimes you do not control the user account, so you cannot do :trace from it.
+You can do `:trace universal` from any account to force the server to trace all users.
+Turn it off with `:trace none`.
+Obviously not a good thing to do on a highly active server as it slows everyone and generates large logs potentially.

 ### Understanding a pattern trace